Litecoin Reaches Market Cap of $5.03 Billion (LTC)

 - EAC (EAC) traded flat against the dollar and now trades at $0.0011 or 0.00000004 BTC.

-Litecoin (CRYPTO:LTC) is a proof-of-work (PoW) coin that uses the Scrypt hashing algorithm.
-Its launch date was October 13th, 2011.
-Litecoin’s total supply is 84,000,000 coins and its circulating supply is 74,175,600 coins.
+Litecoin (LTC) is a proof-of-work (PoW) coin that uses the Scrypt hashing algorithm.
+It launched on October 13th, 2011.
+Litecoin’s total supply is 84,000,000 coins and its circulating supply is 74,179,213 coins.
+The Reddit community for Litecoin is https://reddit.com/r/litecoin and the currency’s Github account can be viewed here.
+The official message board for Litecoin is litecointalk.io.
+The official website for Litecoin is litecoin.org.
 Litecoin’s official Twitter account is @litecoin and its Facebook page is accessible here.
-Litecoin’s official website is litecoin.org.
-The official message board for Litecoin is litecointalk.io.
-The Reddit community for Litecoin is https://reddit.com/r/litecoin and the currency’s Github account can be viewed here.

-Investors seeking to trade Litecoin using U.S. dollars directly can do so using Gemini, GDAX or Changelly.
+Investors seeking to acquire Litecoin using US dollars directly can do so using Changelly, Coinbase or Gemini.

 Receive News & Updates for Litecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Litecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.